BroadbandForum/data-model-template/specification/index.md

 how to interpret or implement specific obsoleted objects, parameters or parameter values, refer to the definition of the object or parameter.

+If any items within a profile are DEPRECATED or OBSOLETED, then the profile MUST be (correspondingly) DEPRECATED or OBSOLETED, and it will be necessary to define a new profile version that omits any DEPRECATED or OBSOLETED items.

 ### Requirements for DEPRECATED Items

 This section defines requirements that apply to all DEPRECATED objects,